stephenworld/ZipLink/README.md

-# Shortly URL Shortener
+# LinkSlice - URL Shortener

 This project is a solution to the [Frontend Mentor Shortly URL Shortening API Challenge](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
-It is a responsive web application that allows users to shorten URLs using a public API, manage their shortened links, and copy them easily.
+LinkSlice is a responsive web application that allows users to shorten URLs using a public API, manage their shortened links, and copy them easily.

 ## Table of Contents